jspena/mvp-prediction/README.md

 Data files can be found in repository files.

 Data exploration was performed using R Studio.
 Model building and evaluation was conducted in Python through Jupyter Notebook.
-Additional visualizations on Tableau.
+Additional visualizations on Tableau (using mvp_votes2.csv file).